stiglyt/MCW-Serverless-architecture/Whiteboard design session/WDS trainer guide - Serverless architecture.md

 ### Customer needs

-1. Replace manual process with a reliable, automated solution using serverless components.
+1. Replace its manual process with a reliable, automated solution using serverless components.

-2. Take advantage of a machine learning service that would allow them to accurately detect license plate numbers without needing artificial intelligence expertise.
+2. Take advantage of a machine learning service that would accurately detect license plate numbers without needing artificial intelligence expertise.

-3. Mechanism for manually entering license plate images that could not be processed.
+3. Provide a mechanism to manually enter license plate data from images that failed processing with the automated system.

 4. Have a solution that can scale to any number of cars that pass through all toll booths, handling unforeseen traffic conditions that cause unexpected spikes in processed images.

-5. Establish an automated workflow that periodically exports processed license plate data on a regular interval, and sends an alert email when no items are exported.
+5. Establish an automated workflow that periodically exports processed license plate data on a regular interval and sends an alert email when no items are exported.

-6. Would like to locally develop the serverless components and establish an automated deployment pipeline from source control.
+6. Would like to develop the serverless components locally and establish an automated deployment pipeline from source control.

-7. Use a monitoring dashboard that can provide a real-time view of serverless components, historical telemetry data for deeper analysis, and supports custom alerts.
+7. Use a monitoring dashboard that can provide a real-time view of serverless components, historical telemetry data for deeper analysis and supports custom alerts.

 8. Design an extensible solution that could support serverless batch and real-time analytics, as well as other scenarios in the future.

+9. **Need about API Management**

 ### Customer objections

 1. We are concerned about how individual serverless components will be able to "talk" to each other and reliably pass messages through the pipeline.

-2. Will a serverless architecture that has the capacity to infinitely scale put us at risk for huge monthly bills?
+2. Will a serverless architecture that can infinitely scale put us at risk for substantial monthly bills?

-3. How do we make sure that erroneous image processing does not make certain toll bills fall through the cracks or, even worse, send a bill to the wrong person?
+3. How do we make sure that erroneous image processing does not make specific toll bills fall through the cracks or, even worse, send an invoice to the wrong person?

-4. Is it possible to add a secure API that allows our customers to retrieve information about their vehicles plus captured photos?
-How do we protect our system from unauthorized access or an excessive number of requests?
+4. Is it possible to add a secure API that allows our customers to retrieve information about their vehicles plus captured photos? **How do we protect our system from unauthorized access or an excessive number of requests?
+How can we stay on top of our API inventory and manage discoverability, security, lifecycle, and monitoring into the future?
+Is there something we could use to develop a proof of concept quickly?**

 5. What is our best option to protect application secrets, such as connection strings, from being viewed by unauthorized users in the portal?

+6. **When to use Logics App versus Azure Functions?
+Help use understand when to use what.**

+7. We have read about the possibility of increased latency due to **cold starts** when using Azure Functions...
+TODO: Figure out exactly what this questions should be.

 ### Infographic for common scenarios